cirosantilli/linux-kernel-module-cheat/getting-started.md

 ## Do the right thing and use a virtual machine

+Reserve 12Gb of disk:

     git clone --recursive https://github.com/cirosantilli/linux-kernel-module-cheat
     cd linux-kernel-module-cheat
     sudo apt-get install libsdl2-dev
     sudo apt-get build-dep qemu
     ./run

-First build will take a while (GCC, Linux kernel).
+The first build will take a while ([GCC](https://stackoverflow.com/questions/10833672/buildroot-environment-with-host-toolchain), Linux kernel), e.g.:

+- 2 hours on a mid end 2012 laptop
+- 30 minutes on a high end 2017 desktop

 QEMU opens up, and you can run: